FAQ for analytics

 What protections are in place for quality of response analytics within Copilot Studio for responsible AI?

-Users of agents don't see analytics results; they're available to agent makers and admins only.
+Users of agents don't see analytics results.
+Results are available to agent makers and admins only.

 Makers and admins can only use quality of response analytics to see the percentage of good quality responses and any predefined reasons for poor performance.
-Makers can only see the percentage of good quality responses and predefine reasons.
+Results are aggregated and presented as percentages and predefined categories.

 We tested analytics for quality of responses thoroughly during development to ensure good performance.
 However, on rare occurrences, quality of response assessments might be inaccurate.